 ‘The socio-economic composition of ethnic minority groups.
 It is well documented that the Indian and Chinese population are more likely to come from higher socio-economic groups than other ethnic minority groups (Modood et al. 1997; Owen et al.2003), whereas the opposite is true, for example, for the Bangladeshi and black Caribbean populations.
 How the socio-economic composition of particular ethnic groups affects subject choice, particularly relating to academic versus vocational study, would therefore be a fruitful area for further study.’

 Representation of Ethnic and Minority Groups in Chemistry and Physics

 Attitudes towards STEM can be influenced by a combination of factors, including ethnicity and gender.
-The Kings Aspires Longitudinal study has investigated how race, class and gender all influence educational preferences and post-16 choices
+The King's ASPIRES 1 & 2 longitudinal study has investigated how race, class and gender all influence educational preferences and post-16 choices

 STEM careers are not only achieved by following the academic route.
-Vocational and work based routeways into STEM careers are well established and qualifications include apprenticeships, technical certificates and BTECs.
-Mixing and matching vocational and academic studies is also more common, with the industry designed Degree Apprenticeships a new route into higher education.
+Vocational and work based pathways into STEM careers are well established and qualifications include apprenticeships, technical certificates and BTECs.
+Mixing and matching vocational and academic studies is also more common with industry-designed Higher Apprenticeships, a new route into higher education.

 A focus on the academic route means that some young people may be missing the opportunity to enter into STEM careers.
 A more hands-on practical approach works better for some young people, and these routes provide another opportunity to increase the diversity of those working in STEM and draw on more talent and address skill shortages.
 See case studies leaving school at 16.